 Please note the removal of these categories should not impact any procurements.
 Categories not identified by the Program have no requirement for FIPS 201 conformance and any product on the market should be able to satisfy the agency’s needs/requirements.

 POSTED June 23, 2016

-PIV Cards Using Random Number Generator (RNG) to be Removed from Approved Products List
+PIV Credentials Using Random Number Generator (RNG) to be Removed from Approved Products List

-According to this transition plan, agencies may continue to procure and issue cards using implementations marked as “legacy” on the NPIVP validation list until June 30, 2017.
-However, the agencies should migrate to fully compliant cards implementing approved DRBGs as soon as DRBG PIV cards and the compatible card management software are commercially available.
-Once issued, these “legacy” RNG PIV cards may be used until their expiration date - up to June 30, 2023.
+According to this transition plan, agencies may continue to procure and issue credentials using implementations marked as “legacy” on the NPIVP validation list until June 30, 2017.
+However, the agencies should migrate to fully compliant credentials implementing approved DRBGs as soon as DRBG PIV credential and the compatible credential management software are commercially available.
+Once issued, these “legacy” RNG PIV credentials may be used until their expiration date – up to June 30, 2023.